 To get full prescription drug coverage with Medicare, you must enroll in either Medicare Part D or a Medicare Part C plan that has drug coverage.

-Medicare Part D can be added on to original Medicare to help cover the cost of your prescription drugs.
+Medicare Part D can be added to original Medicare to help cover the cost of your prescription drugs.
 Each Part D plan has a formulary, which is a list of the prescription drugs it will cover.
 These prescription drugs fall into specific tiers, often categorized by price and brand.
 All Medicare Part D plans must cover at least two drugs in the major drug categories.

 Most Medicare Advantage plans also offer prescription drug coverage.
 Like Medicare Part D, each Advantage plan will have its own formulary and coverage rules.
 Just keep in mind that some Medicare Health Maintenance Organization (HMO) and Preferred Provider Organization (PPO) plans may charge more for your prescriptions if you use out-of-network pharmacies.

 Americans age 65 and over are automatically eligible to enroll in Medicare.
 Some individuals under age 65 who have long-term disabilities are also eligible.
 Here’s how Medicare eligibility works: